layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 the final double compact object configuration.
 Stellar sizes and orbital separations are drawn to scale relative to one another within each panel.
-Colors in panels (a) and (b) reflect the surface temperatures in TULIPS mode. \label{fig:snapshots}](vimes_snapshots.png)
+Colors in panels (a) and (b) reflect the surface temperatures in TULIPS mode. \label{fig:snapshots}](vimes_snapshots.png) Example snapshots from a VIMES animation of a massive binary system.
+From left to
+right: (a) the initial main-sequence phase, (b) the onset of Case-B mass transfer as the primary star fills its Roche lobe, (c) the system following the first supernova, and (d) the final double compact object configuration. (@laya need to update this, but feel free to change the text) Stellar sizes and orbital separations are drawn to scale relative to one another within each panel.
+Colors in panels (a) and (b) reflect the surface temperatures in TULIPS mode.

 # Acknowledgements
 FSB